 FDA approves generic version of Jazz Pharma's sleep disorder drug

-The U.S. Food and Drug Administration said on Tuesday it had approved the first generic version of Xyrem, Jazz Pharmaceuticals Plc's drug to treat patients with a medical condition that causes excessive daytime sleepiness. (http://bit.ly/2jHzIS9)
+The U.S. Food and Drug Administration said it had approved the first generic version of Xyrem, Jazz Pharmaceuticals Plc's drug to treat patients with narcolepsy, a kind of sleeping disorder.

 - Posted 18 Jan 2017 06:30

-REUTERS: The U.S. Food and Drug Administration said on Tuesday it had approved the first generic version of Xyrem, Jazz Pharmaceuticals Plc's drug to treat patients with a medical condition that causes excessive daytime sleepiness. (http://bit.ly/2jHzIS9)
+REUTERS: The U.S. Food and Drug Administration said it had approved the first generic version of Xyrem, Jazz Pharmaceuticals Plc's drug to treat patients with narcolepsy, a kind of sleeping disorder.

+The approved generic is developed by Roxane Laboratories Inc, the FDA told Reuters.

-Jazz Pharma's shares were down 4.8 percent at US$110 in extended trading.
+Jazz Pharma's shares, which lost about 22 percent of their value in 2016, were down 6.6 percent at US$108.00 in after-hours trading on Tuesday.

 (Reporting by Divya Grover in Bengaluru; Editing by Maju Samuel)